lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 <br>

 As this just defines the topology, we still need a way to store our actual data, like vertex positions or elevations.
 We could just add those to the struct as additional member variables, but that would mean that we need to modify them each time we implement a new generation algorithm, which would make future expansion more difficult{% note Or in other words: Such a construct would violate the open–closed principle.%}.
-So instead we will give each vertex/face/edge a unique ID, that we can then later use as a key to reference our data.
+Hence, instead we will give each vertex/face/edge a unique ID, that we can then later use as a key to reference our data.

-To define these IDs we will just use their index position inside the `std::vector` that contains them.
-For vertices and faces this will work without any problems, but for edges we also need to differentiate between primal and dual edges.
+To define these IDs, we will just use their index position inside the `std::vector` that contains them.
+For vertices and faces this will work flawlessly, but for edges we also need to differentiate between primal and dual edges.
 To solve this problem, we will resort to the age-old tradition of _stealing every bit that isn't nailed down_.
-To be precise we will use the most significant bit of our ID to decide if it references a primal or dual edge{% note Sadly this will leave us with a maximum of only 2'147'483'647 edges.
+To be precise, we will use the most significant bit of our ID to decide if it references a primal or dual edge{% note Sadly this will leave us with a maximum of only 2'147'483'647 edges.
 But I think that loss will be survivable (for now).%}.

-If we visualize that structure we see another interesting effect.
-Because each edge always belongs to a quad-edge, if we add a new edge to our mesh we will always need to create 4 edges (2 primal + 2 dual).
+If we visualize that structure, we see another interesting effect.
+Because each edge always belongs to a quad-edge, if we add a new edge to our mesh, we will always need to create 4 edges (2 primal + 2 dual).
 So if we store and reference our edges as described above, we can find the siblings of an edge just by modifying their index, without storing any additional data.

 ```plaintext
                        quad edge 1               quad edge 2